krskumarsatyam777-glitch/Loan-Default-Prediction/README.md

 ---

-## Streamlit Deployment
+## Deployment

-The Streamlit application uses **only the final Tuned Random Forest model**.

-During model development in the notebook, the dataset was divided into training and testing sets to evaluate and compare the performance of different machine learning algorithms.
+During model development, the dataset was divided into training and testing sets to evaluate the performance of different machine learning models.

-For deployment, the selected Tuned Random Forest model was **retrained on the complete dataset** before being saved as a `model.pkl` file.
-Training on the full dataset allows the deployed model to learn from all available observations, maximizing the information available for making predictions on new loan applications.
+For deployment, only the **Tuned Random Forest** model was used.
+The selected model was **retrained on the complete dataset** before deployment so it could learn from all available data.

+The trained model and the metadata required for preprocessing were saved using **Joblib**.

+- `loan_model.pkl` – trained machine learning model
+- `metadata.pkl` – metadata required for preprocessing user input before prediction

 ---

-## Features
+## Streamlit Application

 The Streamlit application allows users to:

-- Enter applicant information through an interactive interface.
+- Enter applicant details through an interactive interface.
-- Predict whether a loan is likely to default.
+- Predict whether a loan applicant is likely to default.
-- Receive instant prediction results.
+- Receive prediction results instantly.
-- Use the trained machine learning model without requiring knowledge of the underlying implementation.
+- Perform predictions using the deployed Tuned Random Forest model.

 ---

 ## Project Structure

 ```
-Loan_Default_Prediction/
+Loan-Default-Prediction/
 │
 ├── app.py
-├── model.pkl
-├── loan_default_prediction.ipynb
+├── train.py
-├── loan_data.csv
+├── README.md
 ├── requirements.txt
+│
+├── data/
+│   └── loan_dataset.csv
+│
+├── model/
-├── README.md
+│   ├── loan_model.pkl
-└── assets/
+│   └── metadata.pkl
+│
-    ├── streamlit_app.png
+├── notebook/
+│   └── Loan_Default_Prediction.ipynb
+│
-    └── eda_visualizations.png
+└── images/
 ```

 ---